guettli/golang-and-vscode/README.md

 [Go](https://marketplace.visualstudio.com/items?itemName=golang.go) Official Plugin, provided by the Go team at Google.

+[GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) I don't use it for clone/switch/commit/push, but I use it for comparing the corrent code with the previous state.
+See [Revision Navigation](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation.
+[Be sure to disable the distracting popUps](https://stackoverflow.com/a/58039473/633961)

 [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) YAML Language Support by Red Hat, with built-in Kubernetes syntax support (uses [prettier](https://prettier.io/) under the hood).

 [Highlight Files](https://marketplace.visualstudio.com/items?itemName=ArturoDent.highlight-files) I want to see immediately if a file is outside my workspace.
 This plugin changes the color of the tab of a file.
 You add a badge to the tab, too.
 I use the camping unicode symbol: 🏕.
 Related [StackOverflow question](https://stackoverflow.com/questions/75244211/vscode-search-in-a-directory-which-is-outside-the-workspace).